Amartya989870xxxx/amartya-majumdar/README.md

 - Project showcase with GitHub and live links
 - Skill progress bars with percentage indicators
 - Contact form with social media links
-- Dark + Neon theme for a techy, modern feel
+- White theme for a minimilistic, modern feel

 ## 🧩 Tech Stack